hpanno/CADworkflow/HowTo.md

 		Y:\_data\SLU\SLU_CAD\Mastermap.gdb\Extent
 		- Don't save the model when you close out.

+		EXTRA STEP:
+		- Change all '0' speed limits to '-1' otherwise, you will get an error in GUT.

 		Preparing Data
 		- Make a zip of the MasterMapGBD to put back on the 99 Machine.
 Put on Stick.